AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 environment: it shares Aalto accounts, its data storage (2PB) is also available on workstations, and has local support.
-If you need dedicated resources, you can purchase them and they can be managed by us as part of Triton so that you get dedicated resources and can easily scale to the full power of Triton.
+If you need dedicated resources, you can purchase them and they can be managed by Science IT team as part of Triton so that you get dedicated resources and can easily scale to the full power of Triton.
 Triton is part of the Finnish Grid and Cloud Infrastructure.
 Triton is the largest publically known computing cluster in Finland after the CSC clusters.